 Promacta can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur while taking Promacta.
 These lists don’t include all possible side effects.

-For more information on the possible side effects of Promacta, talk with your doctor or pharmacist.
+For more information on the possible side effects of Promacta, see this article.
+You can also talk with your doctor or pharmacist.
 They can give you tips on how to deal with any side effects that may be bothersome.

-Note: The Food and Drug Administration (FDA) tracks side effects of drugs they have approved.
+Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to report to the FDA a side effect you’ve had with Promacta, you can do so through MedWatch.

 Mild side effects

-Many of these mild side effects occurred in people who were taking other medications with Promacta.
+Many of the mild side effects listed below occurred in people who were taking other medications with Promacta.
 So it’s hard to say whether Promacta caused all these side effects.

-The mild side effects of Promacta that are more common* can include:
+The mild side effects of Promacta reported more often in clinical trials include:

-The mild side effects of Promacta that are less common** can include:
+The mild side effects of Promacta reported less often in clinical trials include:

 Serious side effects

-Many of these serious side effects occurred in people who were taking other medications with Promacta.
+Many of the serious side effects listed below occurred in people who were taking other medications with Promacta.
 So it’s hard to say whether Promacta caused all these side effects.

 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life threatening or if you think you’re having a medical emergency.